 You and only you.
 Novelize will claim a limited license to your content, so we can provide you with our service.
 This limited license only pertains to the right to store your content and show it to you inside of our novel writing software.
 You can find out more by reading our Terms of Service.

 Of course.
 You can cancel your subscription or close your account by going into your account screen inside of Novelize.
-However, before you cancel, you need to export your novels to avoid losing your story information.
+You don’t have to email or call anyone to stop paying - just click a few buttons.
+You can still export your work from the dashboard without an active subscription.
+As long as you have an account with us, we will keep your work safe.
+However, before you completely close your account, you need to export your novels to avoid losing your story information.
+Otherwise, your novels and notebooks will be deleted from our system 30 days after your account has been closed.

 With server-side encryption, the only person who has access to your novel, besides you, is the server administrator.
 At Novelize, we’ve limited that to one person for added privacy.
 And it’s not even easy for the server admin at Novelize to access your novel, because it’s parceled out and saved in lots of different places on the server (one scene here, another scene over there).
 And we programmed it that way intentionally.